NativeScript/docs-v7/plugins/plugin-sanity-check.md

 ```
 The scripts (`ci.android.build` and `ci.ios.build`) that are executed for building for iOS and Android are located in [package.json](https://github.com/NativeScript/nativescript-facebook/blob/master/demo/package.json#L48) file of any of the demo apps.

 If everything is configured appropriately these sanity checks will be executed on every code change.
-The result will looks like this:
+The result will look like this:

 ![](../img/plugins/travis-ci.png)

-The huge benefit for NativeScript plugin authors is that once having this sanity checks set up, You gus can be more confident about the quality of your plugins.
+The huge benefit for NativeScript plugin authors is that once having this sanity checks set up, You guys can be more confident about the quality of your plugins.

 By the way, do not forget to [add TravisCI badge](https://docs.travis-ci.com/user/status-images/) in your NativeScript plugin's project!
 It's fancy!